jhellerstein/kvs_zoo/examples/README.md

   - Architecture: One process, no networking
   - Consistency: Strong (deterministic)
-  - Use case: Development, testing, simple applications
+  - Use case: Hello, world! style example for development and testing

 ### Distributed Architectures